-Undercut the bakelite segments to a depth of $\frac{1}{16}$ inch, using Tool C-770 with special blade SP-839, as shown in Figure 111.
+Undercut the bakelite segments to a depth of $\frac{1}{16}$ inch, using Tool C-770 with special blade SP-839, as shown in Figure 122.
 Be sure to undercut the bakelite squarely.
 After undercutting, polish the commutator with 00 or 000 sandpaper to remove burred edges.

-CAUTION:

-Be sure the commutator is clean and free from oil or grease.
+CAUTION: Be sure the commutator is clean and free from oil or grease.
 A dirty, greasy commutator will cause a high resistance and greatly impair the efficiency of the wiper.

-WINDSHIELD WIPER SWITCH

-a.
-Single Speed Motor (If So Equipped)
+78. WINDSHIELD WIPER SWITCH Single Speed Motor (If so Equipped)

 The switch contains a built-in circuit breaker to protect the motor and is serviced only as an assembly.
 To test the switch, refer to the proper wiring diagram at the back of the "Electrical Group," disconnect the lead wires and remove the switch from the instrument panel.
 Connect a test lamp between the "B" terminal of the switch and the negative battery post.
 Connect a jumper wire from the positive battery terminal to the "P" terminal of the switch.
-The lamp should light when the switch is in the "off" position and go out when the switch is turned to the "on" position.
+The lamp should remain lighted when the switch is in the "off" or "on" position.
+Failure to light indicates faulty circuit breaker.